GOAL-Robots/REALCompetitionStartingKit/README.md

 #### Action
 The ```action```attribute  of ```env.step``` must be a  vector of 9 joint positions in radiants.
+The first 7 joints have a range between -Pi/2 and +Pi/2.
+The two gripper joints have a range between 0 and +Pi/2.
+They are also coupled so that the second joint will be at most twice the angle of the first one.

 <TABLE " width="100%" BORDER="0">